-- 5.1 There are no Non Domestic Rate debt over £10,000 for which Cabinet approval is sought. - 5.2 The amounts written off under delegated powers in accordance with the policy thresholds are as follows: There are three cases between £1,000 and £10,000 amounting to £7,126.85.
-Of these, two cases are insolvent (£5,559.49) and one case has absconded (£1,567.36).
-There are three cases under £100 amounting to £110.09.
-Of these, two cases are uneconomical to collect (£96.44) and one is insolvent (£13.65). - 5.3 As with the recovery of Council Tax, for Business Rates, writing off debt is only ever considered as a last resort.
+- 5.1 There is one Non Domestic Rate debt over £10,000 for which Cabinet approval is sought amounting to £17,754.36.
+The case has been considered by the section 151 officer and Discretionary Rates Relief has been awarded in in line with the Council's criteria for Discretionary Rates Relief.
+The outstanding amount of £17,754.36 is recommended for write off since Discretionary Relief cannot be backdated. - 5.2 The amounts written off under delegated powers in accordance with the policy thresholds are as follows: There are five cases between £1,000 and £10,000 amounting to £16,800.56.
+Of these, two cases are insolvent (£9,800.25), two cases have absconded (£5,934.86) and one case in outside our area of enforcement (1,065.45).
+There is one case between £100 and £1,000 amounting to £593.81 which is insolvent. - 5.3 As with the recovery of Council Tax, for Business Rates, writing off debt is only ever considered as a last resort.
 Often companies, sole traders or partnerships become insolvent and the Council is prohibited from taking any further action as all of their outstanding debts are included within the Administration, Liquidation or personal bankruptcy. - The Council follows the same recovery process for Business Rates as for Council Tax.
 However, once the Council has obtained a Liability Order there are only a limited number of enforcement actions that can legally be pursued.
 In most cases, where a payment arrangement or contact cannot be made, the Council refers the case to external Enforcement Agents.
 If they are unsuccessful, the Council then has three further options to consider before putting the debt for write off.
 These options are: - Committal (For sole traders and partnerships only). - Security for Unpaid Rate (this is the equivalent of a Charging Order on a property but this can only be done with the ratepayers agreement). - Insolvency Proceedings.